giorgk/ichnos/README.md

  ```

  ### Nanoflann (Skip this nanoflann is no longer needed)
  The last required library is the nanoflann.
-THis is just a header that has no dependancies so all is needed is
+This is just a header that has no dependancies so all is needed is
  ```
  spack install nanoflann target=x86_64
  ```